benbowes/Accessible-Accordian-Class-Pure-JS-CSS/README.md

 # Simple-Accordian-Class-Pure-JS
-A pure JS CSS accordian
+A pure JS OOP accordian with CSS transitions